Star Trek: Short Treks: Streaming

-The shorts are released on CBS All Access in the United States.
-Bell Media broadcasts the series in Canada on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming episodes on Crave.
+The shorts were released on CBS All Access in the United States.
+Bell Media broadcast the series in Canada on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming them on Crave.
 The first four shorts were released monthly, beginning in October 2018 and ending in January 2019.
-At the end of January the first season was made available to countries outside of the United States and Canada on Netflix under the "Trailers and More" section of the streaming service's Star Trek: Discovery page.
+At the end of January the first set of shorts were made available to countries outside of the U.S. and Canada on Netflix under the "Trailers and More" section of the streaming service's Star Trek: Discovery page.
 The first two shorts of the second season were released in October 2019 in the U.S. and Canada, with monthly releases through January 2020.
-After the second set of shorts had all been released on All Access, Kurtzman said that he expected they would be released on Netflix "at some point".
+After the second set of shorts had all been released on All Access, Kurtzman said he expected they would be released on Netflix "at some point".
 The second season was made available for free in the U.S. on CBS.com, CBS mobile apps, and YouTube from August 17 to 31, 2020, as part of the series' Emmy Awards campaign.
-In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
-Existing episodes of Short Treks will remain on Paramount+.
+In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021, with the existing episodes of Short Treks remaining on Paramount+.
+In August 2023, Star Trek content was removed from Crave so it could be released in Canada on Paramount+.

 Home media

 The two shorts from the first set that tie directly into the second season of Discovery, "Runaway" and "The Brightest Star", were included on the Blu-ray and DVD set of that season alongside all the season's episodes and several bonus features.
 This was released in the U.S. on November 12, 2019.
 A home media release collecting nine of the shorts was released in the U.S. on June 2, 2020.
-It includes the four original shorts—"Runaway", "Calypso", "The Brightest Star", and "The Escape Artist"—the three U.S.S.
-Enterprise-based shorts—"Q&A", "The Trouble With Edward", and "Ask Not"—and the first two animated shorts—"Ephraim & Dot" and "The Girl Who Made the Stars".
+It includes the four original shorts—"Runaway", "Calypso", "The Brightest Star", and "The Escape Artist"—the three USS Enterprise-based shorts—"Q&A", "The Trouble With Edward", and "Ask Not"—and the first two animated shorts—"Ephraim & Dot" and "The Girl Who Made the Stars".
 The collection also includes making-of featurettes as well as audio commentaries with writers Alex Kurtzman and Jenny Lumet for "Runaway" and star Anson Mount for "Ask Not".
-"Children of Mars" was released on October 6, 2020, with the first season of Picard.
-The release includes an audio commentary with writers Kurtzman, Lumet, and Kirsten Beyer.
+"Children of Mars" was released on October 6, 2020, on the home media set for Picard's first season which includes all of that season's episodes.
+The release also includes an audio commentary for the short with writers Kurtzman, Lumet, and Kirsten Beyer.

 Reception

 Critical response

 In a positive review, IGN's Scott Collura mostly praised the series after the release of the first four episodes saying, "The Short Treks have been an interesting experiment that have mostly worked, and it seems with this final installment that the Trek production team was just starting to nail the formula down."
 In 2020, Space.com recommended watching the short "Children of Mars" as background for Star Trek: Picard.